reallifehero/Predicting-Stock-Prices-/README.md

 Dataset

 The data was directly retrieved from yahoo finance's Api so I didn't have to download the data in my system which saves me some space in my local drive.
 To get the data, I needed to install pandas_datareader.
-Once I had the libraries and packages, I was able to retrieve the raw data from the Yahoo.
+Once I had the libraries and packages, I was able to connect and retrieve the raw data from the Yahoo.

 Literary Review /Exploratory Analysis/Applying Machine Algorithms